Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

 \subsection{Fundamental Properties of a Stack History}

 A key to our proof is an analysis of a stack history of the given colored automaton $M$.
-In the following series of lemmas and a proposition, we will explore fundamental properties of a stack history of $M$ along accepting $(1,2)$-computation path $p_{x,y}$ on input of the form $x\# x^R\# y$.
-Those properties are essential in proving the main theorem.
-We start with a simple property, of which the same stack content does not appear again in this stack history.
+In the following series of lemmas and a proposition, we will explore fundamental properties of a stack history of $M$ along accepting $(1,2)$-computation path $p_{x,y}$ on any input of the form $x\# x^R\# y$.
+Those properties are essential in dealing with Case 1.
+We start with showing a simple property asserting that, in the above stack history, the same stack content does not appear twice or more.